 - Availability of central and executive committee information.
 All campaigns may request contact information for the SD66 DFL central committee and executive committee.
 Because we don’t want this information available to bots or bad actors, please contact us to request this information.
 We will strive to get to your request within a week, but please remember that we are a volunteer-run organization.

-- Restrictions on VAN access.
-The SD66 DFL will not phone bank or send out VAN email blasts or mailers on behalf of candidates, nor will the SD66 DFL pull voter information off the VAN for any candidates.
-(Note that after the endorsement occurs, VAN email blasts on behalf of a candidate constitute an in-kind donation, which must be reported and counts against a candidate’s total funds they can receive from the DFL party.)
-We encourage all candidates to pay for their own VAN account.
-You can reach out to Collin Murray, Deputy Voter File Manager at email@example.com or (651) 280-7465 to set up VAN access.
+- Restrictions on VAN/ActionNetwork access.
+The SD66 DFL will not phone bank or send out mailers/email blasts on behalf of candidates, nor will the SD66 DFL pull voter information from digital voter databases for any candidates.
+(Note that after the endorsement occurs, email blasts on behalf of a candidate constitute an in-kind donation, which must be reported and counts against a candidate’s total funds they can receive from the DFL party.)
+We encourage all candidates to pay for their own ActionNetwork/VAN account.
+You can reach out to the State DFL at email@example.com to set up and pay for digital voter database access.
+SD66 DFL is not able to assist in the process of setting up access to these databases or teaching campaigns how to use them.

 - Candidate reception rooms.
 Limits will be placed on the rooms available to candidates at the endorsing convention.
 Candidates must all pay a flat fee (TBD) to make use of the room.
-They will be available on a first-come, first-serve basis, with registration opening on 2/26/20.
+They will be available on a first-come, first-serve basis, with registration opening sometime after the precinct caucuses.
 More details to be available soon.